Originally published November 11th, 2022

 Merchant cash advances are a great way for modern eCommerce businesses to fund their growing company, however, they require a very fast payback schedule, and if a business is unprepared, they could find themselves potentially defaulting on their loan.
+This type of financing option can be helpful for small business owners who need a quick lump sum of working capital but comes with higher interest rates and shorter repayment terms than traditional loans.

 When you decide to use revenue-based financing as the main way to fund your business, follow these tips to avoid defaulting on a merchant cash advance.
+Understanding your repayment schedule and cash flow management is essential to protect your business assets and avoid high-cost mca debt.

 In All Things, Prioritize Your Lenders First